Jake Williams, Founder of Rendition Infosec

 [00:55:59] Rik: Okay.

 And, you know, again, I played a very small role there working through some of the claims and saying, "Okay, look.
-That- that's garbage.
-Here's why it's garbage, right."
-Here's ...
+That- that's rubbish.
+Here's why it's rubbish, right."
+Here's...

 She knows tech.
 She's one of the smartest tech lawyers I've ever met.
 Brian, again, super smart tech guy.
 He does a lot of, uh- you know, very, very, very technolo- tech, technically focused.